pageworker/warehouse/readme.md

 mvn spring-boot:run
 ```

-if you ave not installed maven 3.6.x
+if you have not installed maven 3.6.x

 ```Shell
 .\mvnw.cmd spring-boot:run